What Headhunters Look For in LinkedIn Profiles

 - Volunteer work or other giving back that speaks to your character

-- A consistent track record of success with pattern of increasingly senior titles and greater responsibility with each successive job
+- A consistent track record of success with a pattern of increasingly senior titles and greater responsibility with each successive job

 - Recommendations from former direct superiors that speak to the quality of your work